merdok/homebridge-miot/README.md

 - `model` [optional]
 The device model if known.
 Should only be specified when certain about the device model.
 If specified then the accessory will be created instantly without the need to first discover and identify the device. **Default: "" (not specified)**
 - `micloud` [optional]
-This is a configuration object for the MiCloud.
+This is a configuration object for the device MiCloud.
+When specified overwrites the global setting for the device.
 Some older devices require a MiCloud connection in order to be controlled! **Default: "" (not specified)**
 - Can also be specified even when the device does not require the MiCloud, in that case additional information for the device will be retrieved.
 - An object should have the following properties:
   - *username* - [required] the MiCloud username